Non-Public School Services

 In the event of a crisis, the psychologist conducts a risk assessment for students exhibiting life-threatening behaviors (e.g. cutting, suicidal ideation, etc.) and/or school-wide support following a traumatic event.
 Psychological services, pertaining to crisis intervention, can also the psychologist performing a comprehensive threat assessment to ensure school safety.

-Eligible nonpublic schools can make a referral for psychological services using this link (provide link to paperwork) and sending completed referral paperwork to firstname.lastname@example.org
+Eligible nonpublic schools can make a referral for psychological services by sending completed referral paperwork to email@example.com

 Driver Training Program

 Edward Savioz Driver Training School offers a 30 Hour Online Training Course .
 Our training school will provide all inquiries with exceptionally friendly customer service.